Intel revenues drop 4% to $18.3 billion for Q3 2020 as competition heats up

 In July, Intel made the embarrassing disclosure that its new generation of 7-nanometer manufacturing has been delayed.
 It prompted Intel to say it was considering outsourcing some manufacturing to a contract chip manufacturer.

 One of Intel’s advantages has been its internal manufacturing with plants in the United States, but the company has stumbled twice now on transitions to new generations, allowing rivals who use external manufacturer TSMC and others to make gains on Intel.
+Intel will likely offer an update on the manufacturing in its earnings call.

 And Intel announced this week it would sell most of its flash memory business to SK Hynix for $9 billion.
 Intel’s memory business has been a mixed one with losses over a number of years.